kwokcheong/Project4-TeachSenpai/README.md

 <img src="static\image\webimg.png"/>

-# TeachSenpai - An on-demand, peer-to-peer E-Learning platform web application, allowing people to earn money by helping others overcome their learning hurdles.
+# TeachSenpai - An on-demand E-Learning platform web application, allowing people to earn money by helping others overcome their learning hurdles.

 This e-commerce platform is an e-learning platform which allow users to teach or learn from other users around the world.
 It shares features similar to Fiveer and Carousell, where users can `simulatenously be a teacher or a student upon registration, browse the database for content, compare prices of products, view details of the product,make an order, add/remove from cart, checkout, make payment, track their order, view the material they bought and chat with their teacher, leave a review,and earn money.`